AndyRWatson/nodeWeatherReport/README.md

 There are three steps to the codewind demo,  driving against the express application running on [Turbine](https://github.com/AndyRWatson/Turbine)

 1. Build and run nodeWeatherReport express application within EclipseCodewind.
 Access the application url http://127.0.0.1:port/weatherReport.html and you should see the weather report page which will allow you to enter a city name and return the current weather report.
-By default this will always return the value Nice
+By default this will always return the value of 'Nice'

 2. demonstrate itterative development by uncommenting the code block to make a call to a function that performs a weather channel api call (via IBM cloud) based on the entered city name.
 The code will automatically rebuild on save,  and when accessing the application the page should now return a real time weather status based on the city name.
 By accessing the nodeWeatherReport node application logs you should now also see more detailed weather information from IBM Cloud service